ysinghal555/WebForm/README.md

 If you miss any field it will give you an alert and ask you to fill that field.
 After filling all these fields it will update it in JsonPowerDB.
 And you can see it on the dashboard.

+**About JsonPowerDB** :
+JsonPowerDB is a Real-time, High Performance, Lightweight, and Simple to Use, Rest API-based Multi-mode DBMS.
+JsonPowerDB has ready to use API for JSON document DB, RDBMS, Key-value DB, GeoSpatial DB, and Time Series DB functionality.
+JPDB supports and advocates for true serverless and pluggable API development.

 **Benefits of using JsonPowerDB**
 1) Proprietary algorithm for High-Performance CRUD operations.
 Multiple times faster than popular DBMS.
 2) Serverless support for faster development - A UI developer can develop a complete dynamic application.